 Megha calls her art “Kathanika”, a Sanskrit word for storyteller.
 She desires that through her art she can tell stories of her experiences – stories of innocence, beauty, purity, simplicity, and authenticity.

-Project II/A is an art studio that works primarily on 2 dimensional artwork.
+Project II/A is an art studio that works primarily on 2-dimensional artwork.
 The two artists paint mostly from personal experience that inspires them to work on interesting subjects.
 They showcased landscapes and portraits recreated from memory or from life.
-Project II/A aims at engaging audiences by giving them a fresh perspective to reality.
+Project II/A aims at engaging audiences by giving them a fresh perspective on reality.